Bone Marrow Transplant Renders Second Patient Free Of HIV

 Ravindra Gupta and his colleagues write, "it is premature to conclude that this patient has been cured," but they are hopeful that will prove to be the case.

-"This is a highly significant study," said Aine McKnight, a professor of viral pathology at Queen Mary University of London in a statement.
+"This is a highly significant study," Aine McKnight, a professor of viral pathology at Queen Mary University of London, said in a statement.
 "After a ten year gap it provides important confirmation that the 'Berlin patient' was not simply an anomaly."

-But McKnight cautioned that this won't necessarily lead to a treatment for all HIV individuals.
+But McKnight cautioned that this won't necessarily lead to a treatment for anyone with HIV.
 For one thing, the rare mutation in this case, a variant of a receptor called CCR5, only blocks one variety of HIV.
-A second, less common form of HIV, could still cause infection despite a transplant like this.
+A second, less common form of HIV could still cause infection despite a transplant like this.

-This receptor was recently in the news after Chinese scientist He Jiankui claimed he'd edited the genes of embryos to include a protective version of CCR5.
+This receptor was recently in the news after Chinese scientist He Jiankui claimed he had edited the genes of embryos to include a protective version of CCR5.
 This experiment raised an ethical furor.

-AIDS researchers have known about the this CCR5 mutation for years and have tried to think of ways to exploit it as a treatment for HIV.
+AIDS researchers have known about this CCR5 mutation for years and have tried to think of ways to exploit it as a treatment for HIV.

-"Although it is not a viable large-scale strategy for a cure, it does represent a critical moment in the search for an HIV cure," said Anton Pozniak, president of the International AIDS Society in a statement.
+"Although it is not a viable large-scale strategy for a cure, it does represent a critical moment in the search for an HIV cure," Anton Pozniak, president of the International AIDS Society, said in a statement.
 "These new findings reaffirm our belief that there exists a proof of concept that HIV is curable."

 Stem-cell transplants are expensive and risky, because they involve wiping out a patient's immune system with powerful drugs or radiation and then reconstituting it.